Read instructions on how to applyExpress Interest

 Register your interest here for more information or to be notified when applications are open.

-The Professional Diploma in Health and Safety is a Level 9 minor award at Masters level.
-The programme runs over two semesters from January to December: spring semester (January to May) and autumn semester (September to December).
+The Professional Diploma in Health and Safety is a Level 9 minor award running over two semesters from January to December: spring semester (January to May) and autumn semester (September to December).

 The programme is a fully online course utilising the increased functionality of education and collaboration tools brought about by the pandemic.
 The lecturers are industry professionals sharing their expertise on day to day practices and future trends in the sector with participants.